Capital increase

 Role of the bank

-The bank plays a role of adviser, of presenter of the operation to the market (in the case of listed companies) and, in certain cases, it acts as guarantor of the successful completion of the operation:
+The bank plays a role of advisor, of presenter of the operation to the market (in the case of listed companies) and, in certain cases, it acts as guarantor of the successful completion of the operation:

-- As an adviser, it helps the company to structure and calibrate the size of the capital increase, to define the price of the new shares to be issued and to prepare its communication on the operation.
+- As an advisor, it helps the company to structure and calibrate the size of the capital increase, to define the price of the new shares to be issued and to prepare its communication on the operation.

 - As the presenter of the operation, it is in charge of drafting, with the company's legal advisors, the transaction note distributed at the time of the issue and of organizing, if necessary, the meetings with existing shareholders and potential new investors (roadshows).